isaacfungg/obsidian/Mortgage Broker Course/Lesson 13.md

 **Default Situations
 * Action needed when repayment is disrupted
 * Requires judgement and skill to manage defaults and determine remedies

+`Interest Adjustment Period`: The period of time between the date the funds are advanced and the beginning of the first payment period